MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-common-data-service.md

 ### Common Data Service and the improved data source experience

 If you created a canvas app with a Common Data Service connector prior to November 2019, then you might not have the benefit of the most current version of the Common Data Service.
-The [**Improve data source experience and Common Data Service views**](../use-native-cds-connector.md) option unlocks significant speed gains, increased reliability, and features such as access to Common Data Service views and File and Image field attributes.
+Read [Common Data Service connection improvements](../use-native-cds-connector.md) for more details and to upgrade your connection.